christian-schlichtherle/bali-di-site/guide/scala.md

 }
 ```

+> [!NOTE]
-> Note that if the type to make isn't abstract, then no anonymous inner class is created, and the default constructor is
+> If the type to make isn't abstract, then no anonymous inner class is created, and the default constructor is called
-> called instead.
+> instead.
 > So for example, a call to `make[Date]` simply gets expanded to `new Date`.

 With this in mind, let's look at the module type for our weather station: